transferwise/pipelinewise/docs/concept/replication_methods.rst

 Full Table Replication is a replication method in which all rows in a table - including new, updated, and existing - are replicated during every replication job.

-If a table doesn’t have a column suitable for :ref:`incremental` or if :ref:`log_based` is unavailable, this method will be used to replicate data.
+If a table doesn't have a column suitable for :ref:`incremental` or if :ref:`log_based` is unavailable, this method will be used to replicate data.